City of Antwerp and Flemish Government

 Friends of the Red Star Line

 In 2009 the museum signed an agreement with the Friends of the Red Star Line.
-This not-for-profit association manages a unique collection of about 5,000 objects which it has made permanently available to the museum.
+This non-profit association manages a unique collection of about 5,000 objects which it has made permanently available to the museum.

 Eugeen van Mieghem Museum